doecode/server/src/main/java/gov/osti/services/Metadata.md

 * All above Publish validations apply
 * A release date is required
 * At least one sponsoring organization is required
-  Any sponsoring organizations must have a name, and if DOE, must have a valid primary award number
+  * each organization must have a name
+  * if DOE, must also have a valid primary award number
 * At least one research organization is required
-  Any research organization must have a name
+  * each organization must have a name
 * Contact information is required
-  Contact email is required and must be in valid format Contact phone number is required and must be valid Contact organization name is required
+  * email must be valid
+  * phone number must be valid
+  * organization name is required
 * If project is not Open Source ("OS") availability, a file upload is required

 > Request: